AStrizh/taco-cloud/README.md

 # taco-cloud
 This is an implementation of the taco-cloud application explored in Spring in Action 5th Edition.
-It is a learning to to study the Java Spring Framework
+It is a learning tool to study the Java Spring Framework.

 As of last update:
 The code from Chapter 2 has been implemented